 While the case studies, stories, and profiles within this Toolkit are based in Northern Ontario, their lessons and calls to action span the province and reflect the Canadian Environmental Law Association’s ongoing commitment to bring legal aid services to those most affected and underserved in environmental decision-making.

 We invite you to read, share and explore this Toolkit to learn more about the important role we all share in advocating for more just, equitable, and healthy communities.

 The original toolkit, created in 2021, is available for download by clicking the following link: CELA_Northern_Services_Making_the_Links

 Prepared by: Kerrie Blaise, Northern Services Legal Counsel at CELA, and Jane Cooper, JD Candidate (2023) and CELA Summer Student (2021)

 CELA Publication No. 1431

-To download this publication click the following link: CELA_Northern_Services_Making_the_Links
+To download the presentation slides click the following link: Presentation_Slides_Making_the_Links

 A recorded presentation outlining the updates to the Making the Links toolkit is available below.